IRS Audit Red Flags: Understand Who & When the IRS Audits

-- Unreported income: If you fail to report income the IRS will catch this through their matching process.
+- Unreported income: The IRS will catch this through their matching process if you fail to report income.
 It is required that third parties report taxpayer income to the IRS, such as employers, banks, and brokerage firms.
-If the IRS notices that a third party reported that they paid you income but you don’t have that income reported on your return this immediately lifts a red flag.
+If the IRS notices that a third party reported that they paid you income, but you don’t have that income reported on your return, this immediately raises a red flag.

-- Sloppy or incomplete information: One of the biggest red flags is if the tax return has math errors or is not complete.
-It is always smart to use tax software that checks everything electronically, these can be some of the easiest errors to avoid.
+- Sloppy or incomplete information: One of the biggest red flags is if the tax return has math errors or is incomplete.
+It is always smart to use tax software that checks everything electronically.
+These can be some of the easiest errors to avoid.

-- Charitable donations: Charitable donations are great but the IRS has found that many abuse this deduction, which is why the IRS will look into many large charitable donations.
-The IRS knows what the average charitable donation amount is for someone of your income bracket and if you donate more than the average this will raise a red flag.
+- Charitable donations: Charitable donations are great, but the IRS has found that many abuse this deduction.
+This is why the IRS will look into many large charitable donations.
+The IRS knows what the average charitable donation amount is for someone of your income bracket, and if you donate more than the average this will raise a red flag.
 If you are a generous person, just be sure to keep all records of the transactions to prove to the IRS if they ask.

-- Earning over 100K: The IRS likes to focus their efforts on the individuals that they can justify the expense of the audit.
-Individuals that make over $100,000 are 500% more likely to get audited than people making under that.
-This is one of those flags that you cannot help, it is just a fact that the IRS audits people with higher incomes at a much higher rate.
+- Earning over 100K: The IRS likes to focus its efforts on individuals so that they can justify the expense of the audit.
+Individuals making over $100,000 are 500% more likely to get audited than those making under that.
+This is one of those flags that you cannot help.
+It is just a fact that the IRS audits people with higher incomes at a much higher rate.

-- Low-income profession: The IRS computer knows what someone of your profession and location makes on average.
-If you report a number that is significantly lower than what the IRS would expect then that could be a red flag.
+- Low-income profession: On average, the IRS computer knows what someone of your profession and location makes.
+If you report a number significantly lower than the IRS would expect, that could be a red flag.
 If you get audited for this reason and reported everything correctly, then it is probably time for you to request a raise.

-- Large swings in income: The IRS thinks that there should be consistency to earnings.
-If there are large swings of reported income that cannot be explained by W-2s or 1099’s, this is a red flag.
-This is another one of those red flags you can’t avoid if you do have large swings in income.
-If you do expect to have large swings, just be prepared to show documentation for the differences.
+- Large swings in income: The IRS thinks there should be consistency in earnings.
+This is a red flag if there are large swings of reported income that cannot be explained by W-2s or 1099’s.
+This is another one of those red flags you can’t avoid if you have large swings in income.
+If you expect large swings, just be prepared to show documentation for the differences.

-- Job Expenses: Typically most people cannot take job expense deductions if they are a W-2 employee.
-There are cases that this is allowed if certain conditions are met.
-The IRS knows that not many people actually meet these conditions and far more people take the deduction than actually qualify to take it, therefore it is a red flag to take job expense deductions if you are a W-2 employee.
+- Job Expenses: Most people cannot take job expense deductions if they are W-2 employees.
+There are cases where this is allowed if certain conditions are met.
+The IRS knows that not many people meet these conditions, and far more people take the deduction than qualify to take it.
+Therefore, it is a red flag to take job expense deductions if you are a W-2 employee.

-- Tax avoidance transactions: Sometimes there are incriminating documents that are turned over to the IRS from the IRS’s efforts to identify participants in tax avoidance transactions.
-This can happen when the IRS gets the courts to companies that are promoters of tax avoidance schemes to hand over documents related to these transactions.
+- Tax avoidance transactions: Sometimes, incriminating documents are turned over to the IRS from the IRS’s efforts to identify participants in tax avoidance transactions.
+This can happen when the IRS gets the courts to get companies that are promoters of tax avoidance schemes to hand over documents related to these transactions.
 These transactions can point out individuals that have taken part in tax avoidance transactions.

 These are the most common red flags for small business/self-employed tax returns.

-- Home Office Deductions: Since the IRS has allowed home office deductions they have been abused.
-There are many cases where these are legitimate deductions but many times people do overstate them or misuse them, which is why the IRS investigates these types of deductions more than any other.
-Typically the IRS will look at your profession and prior tax filings as well to determine how much weight to put on this red flag.
-If you are taking a home office deduction and it is legitimate, be sure to have the proper backup to support it if any questions do arise.
+- Home Office Deductions: Since the IRS has allowed home office deductions, they have been abused.
+There are many cases where these are legitimate deductions, but people often overstate them or misuse them, which is why the IRS investigates these types of deductions more than any other.
+Typically, the IRS will look at your profession and prior tax filings to determine how much weight to put on this red flag.
+If you are taking a home office deduction and it is legitimate, be sure to have the proper backup to support it if any questions arise.

-- Filing a Schedule C: Studies have shown that people that file a Schedule C are much more likely to get audited than individuals that don’t.
-If you do file a schedule C, be sure to have all the documentation to back up your deductions that you have taken.
+- Filing a Schedule C: Studies have shown that people who file a Schedule C are much more likely to get audited than those who don’t.
+If you do file a schedule C, be sure to have all the documentation to back up the deductions that you have taken.
 You can also consider forming a separate business entity (LLC, S Corp, Corporation) and flowing expenses through there instead of a Schedule C.

-- Entertainment deductions: This deduction has been abused quite a bit in the past and many people try to get away with putting too many entertainment or business meal expenses on the business when most are not allowed.
+- Entertainment deductions: This deduction has been abused quite a bit in the past.
+Many people put too many entertainment or business meal expenses on the business when most are not allowed.
 This will raise a red flag if the amount charged seems too large compared to the business size.

-- Low Income with large deductions: Many times when small businesses report low income and large deductions they tend to be claiming more than is actually allowed.
-While this could be legitimate, especially for newly formed companies or companies having not so great years, the IRS may look into this further.
+- Low Income with large deductions: Many times, when small businesses report low income and large deductions, they tend to be claiming more than is actually allowed.
+While this could be legitimate, especially for newly formed companies or companies with not-so-great years, the IRS may look into this further.

-- Claiming a loss on the business: Claiming a loss on a business is a red flag right away because this means that no taxes will be paid on the businesses and the IRS thinks that you may take deductions that are not allowed in order to pay any taxes.
-As you can see there is a common theme going on with red flags and small businesses.
+- Claiming a loss on the business: Claiming a loss on a business is a red flag right away because this means that no taxes will be paid on the business, and the IRS thinks that you may take deductions that are not allowed in order to pay any taxes.
+As you can see, there is a common theme with red flags and small businesses.

-If your tax return has audit red flags it doesn’t mean that you have done something wrong, many times your return is perfectly fine, but statistically speaking from the IRS perspective it is in their best interest to investigate a bit further.
-Being aware of common IRS audit red flags can help you make sure you keep proper documentation on items the IRS does consider as flags.
+If your tax return has audit red flags, it doesn’t mean that you have done something wrong.
+Your return is often perfectly fine, but statistically speaking, from the IRS perspective, it is in their best interest to investigate a bit further.
+Being aware of common IRS audit red flags can help you ensure you keep proper documentation on items the IRS considers flags.